CoeJoder/metatrader4-server/docs/api.md

   }
   ```

-- ### DO_ORDER_DELETE
+### DO_ORDER_DELETE
 Delete a pending order.
-If the order is open (no longer pending), it is closed at the current market price.
+If the order is already open, it is closed at market price.

   #### Parameters
   - `ticket` - the ticket number of the order